29/04/2008

 very precise, and to the point, thanks a lot

-i want to become a great java developer,also want to be master in java program.can u suggest some sites to learn java code properly.
+i want to become a great Java developer, also want to be master in java. can you suggest some sites to learn java programs.

 Thx you a lot, it’s clear.